bigbridge-nl/product-import/README.md

 The following code pieces are extensions on this basic code.

+## Errors

+The library detects problems in the input in its id-resolution and validation phrases.
+When it does, it adds descriptive error messages to the product this is processed.

+A product that one or more errors is not imported.
+Errors can be inspected via a custom callback function you can provide.

+    $config->resultCallback[] = function(Product $product)) {
+        $errors = $product->getErrors();
+    }

+Callbacks are called in the order that the products were added.
+However, configurables are collected in a different set from simples, and will be processed at a later time.

 ## Global scope and store view scope

 Many attributes (eav attributes) can be specified both on a global level and on a store view level.